Gbox4/tstock/README.md

 # Donate

 I develop `tstock` for free in my spare time.
-If you like it, and want to by me a coffee, I'd really appreciate it.
+If you like it, and want to buy me a coffee, I'd really appreciate it.

 Bitcoin: (<a href='https://i.ibb.co/b2rS0kV/btcgithubtstock.png'>QR</a>) `bc1qusuztegpfuh7jk25l2dx5xyjvasgryrqg42d5n`